marcespie/build-control/README.md

 Having the exact same build token means that the server will tell each client for a given hash at the same time.

+## Security vs simplicity

+- maybe just passing BUILDCONTROLADDR should be enough ? when the first client connects, he passes back the number of jobs and requests an ID.
+The server logs that in, and further clients use the same hash for number of jobs (appropriate for make).

+- complex stuff like gmake with on-the-board allocation will require a bit of work.
+Now anything which manages its own jobs will require a bit of work.
+Essentially, we often have a queue of free jobs, so when the job number increases, we just need to allocate more free jobs and trigger job allocation.
+When the job number decreases, we just need to mark finished jobs for garbage collection.
+In all, if the number of jobs was implicit it needs to become explicit.

+- we will always exchange the current number of jobs, and not deltas, because if we ever run over an unreliable medium (say udp), deltas would be ill-advised.
+They're also way more vulnerable to any kind of attack.

 ## Optimization:

-- the hash takes the former number-hash, where number is the project number, just so you don't actually have to look-up a hash, it's just there as a security measure.
+- the hash follows the pattern number-hash, where number is the project number, just so you don't actually have to look-up a hash, the hash is verified on connection as a basic security measure.

 ## Ending: